 For example, when pulling away, the system controls the ratio from between 60:40 and 40:60 in order to suppress front-end lift while maintaining a direct acceleration feel.
 When cornering, the system uses information such as vehicle speed and steering angle to determine drive force distribution and secure handling stability.
 Drive force is weighted towards the front axle (70:30 to 50:50) at the start of a turn, then progressively becomes more rear-biased (50:50 to 20:80) when exiting the corner, giving excellent traction and maintaining overall stability.

 The benefits of Direct4 are experienced in the following driving conditions:

 - Standing start: drive force is delivered to all four wheels

 - Straight line driving: vehicle remains steady at all times

 - Entering a bend: change of direction is smooth

 - Steering through a bend: steering provides excellent feedback

 - Accelerating out of a bend: easy for the driver to trace a faithful line

-Its operation is intuitive and highly responsive, giving the driver a genuine sense of connection with the vehicle.
+Direct4 is highly responsive and operates intuitively, giving the driver a genuine sense of connection with the vehicle.
 Moreover, it provides an ideal balance of predictability and excitement, with powerful, linear acceleration and exhilarating cornering.
 At the same time, the system is engineered for quietness and comfort, true to the core quality of Lexus vehicles.